-You are currently viewing HOW TO HELP A SHY CHILD AT SCHOOL: 7 GENTLE WAYS THAT BUILD CONFIDENCE
+You are currently viewing HOW TO HELP A SHY CHILD AT SCHOOL: 7 EASY WAYS THAT BUILD CONFIDENCE

 A shy child feeling unsure — gentle support can help build confidence at school.

-HOW TO HELP A SHY CHILD AT SCHOOL: 7 GENTLE WAYS THAT BUILD CONFIDENCE
+HOW TO HELP A SHY CHILD AT SCHOOL: 7 EASY WAYS THAT BUILD CONFIDENCE

 INTRODUCTION